-- a.
-Complete a comprehensive assessment using the SPDAT to assess Participant's service needs within 21 days of program entry, with Households who accepts and engages in services.
-Provider shall update the assessment at least monthly, and ensure assessments are signed and dated by the Participant, case manager, and supervisor.
-Assessments shall focus on Participant strengths and barriers to housing stability (see Attachment I). - b.
-Complete a housing plan including discharge plan on the approved form within 30 days of intake in services, with Households who accepted and is engaged in services identified above (see Attachment J).
+a.
+Complete an initial comprehensive assessment (using the SPDAT for unsheltered Homeless Households) of Participant service needs within 7 days of program entry, update the assessment at least every 3 months,

+- and ensure assessments are signed and dated by the Participant, case manager, and supervisor.
+Assessments should focus on Participant strengths and barriers to housing stability (see Attachment I). - b.
+Complete a housing plan including discharge plan on the approved form within 14 days of intake in services (see Attachment J).
 The plan shall be based on findings from the SPDAT.
 The goals of the plan shall be person-centered, specific and measurable and that plans indicate who is responsible for indicated action steps and when those action steps will occur.
-Plans must outline steps to secure emergency shelter services, permanent housing, or other more appropriate placement to address Participant's needs as quickly as possible.
-As appropriate focus on how program Participants can maintain a lease and address barriers to housing retention, including maximizing their ability to pay rent; improving understanding of landlord/tenant rights and responsibilities; and addressing other issues that have, in the past, resulted in housing crisis or
+Plans must outline steps to secure permanent housing as quickly as possible and focus on how program Participants can maintain a lease and address barriers to housing retention, including maximizing their ability to pay rent; improving understanding of landlord/tenant rights and responsibilities; and addressing other issues that have, in the past, resulted in housing crisis or housing loss.

-- housing loss.
 Plans shall be updated at least every 3 months.
-Plans shall be signed and dated by the Participant, case manager, and supervisor. - Assist Participants in securing emergency shelter or other safe accommodations as rapidly as possible.
-This includes helping Participants to connect to friends and Family with whom they might stay. - d.
-Attempt to provide case management services to all Participants at least 2 times per month (including at least one face-to-face contact). - e.
+Plans shall be signed and dated by the Participant, case manager, and supervisor. - c.
+Provide case management services for a period of up to six (6) months after housing placement to ensure housing sustainability and prevent returns to homelessness. - d.
+Provide case management services to all families at least twice monthly with face-to-face contact, or, for families, with less intensive needs an alternate plan of contact approved by a supervisor may be documented and implemented. - e.
 Provide case management services that are flexible in response to tenant needs and preferences offering a variety of meeting times, locations and services. - f.
 Maintain case notes that shall include contact attempts, services provided, including activities aimed at assisting tenants to meet their housing plan goals, and efforts to help tenants to establish linkages to other service providers, community resources, and support from friends and family. - g.
-Have policies and procedures in place that are adequate to reasonably protect the health and safety of all Participants and staff. - h.
-Assist Participants in securing permanent housing as rapidly as possible.
-This includes helping Participants to obtain identification and other necessary documents, complete housing applications, access financial assistance, identify and view apartments, and meet with landlords/property managers. - i.
-Prioritize housing placements for Participants who have been homeless the longest and who have the most intensive service needs. - j.
-Help Participants to achieve well-being and prevent and manage crises. - k.
-Collect, maintain, and update records of available mainstream and community resources for program Participants.
-This includes community resources that can reduce burdens on income including employment opportunities, food banks, thrift stores, low-income utility programs, and others. - 1.
-Help Participants to increase income and assets by, including but not limited to the following:
+Assist Participants in obtaining one to three payments of any combination of security deposit, first month's rent, utilities deposit or past due rent and past due utilities, if necessary.